mozerpol/NotesFromLearning/README.md

 Ok, once again, but using different words.
 The microcode usually implements the more complicated instructions - the rest is in silicon.
 For example: the instruction `XOR r32, r32` will be in silicon, but some inventions like PCMPISTRI will not.
 One of the goals of the microcode was to break down the CISC instructions into a series of pseudo-RISC instructions, which are easier to optimize (they can be changed among themselves in some cases, performed simultaneously, etc; CISC is also possible, but it is more difficult).

 ##### Microarchitecture
-*Microarchitecture* - also called computer organization and sometimes abbreviated as µarch or uarch, is the way a given instruction set architecture (ISA) is implemented in a particular processor.
+*Microarchitecture* - also called computer organization and sometimes abbreviated (pol. *w skrocie*) as µarch or uarch, is the way a given instruction set architecture (ISA) is implemented in a particular (pol. *szczególny*) processor.
 A given ISA may be implemented with different microarchitectures. **Computer architecture is the combination of microarchitecture and instruction set architecture.** Examples of Intel microarchitectures:
 - 8086
 - i386
 - Intel Core